 6 Ways to Keep Birds from Pooping on Your Mailbox

 1. Introduce Bird Feeders

 Do you like to watch birds?
 If yes, then the most simple solution is to introduce bird feeders in your backyard or a suitable place in the front garden.
 You’ll notice that birds will spend more time in the feeder, and your Mailbox will be safe from birds pooping.
-For the most part, if there is a bird feeder around, the birds would have no business pooping on your mailbox.
-You could get a small bird feeder, put a little bit of bird feeds and place it at a distance away from your mailbox.
+For the most part, if a bird feeder is around, the birds would have no business pooping on your mailbox.
+You could get a small bird feeder, put a little bird feed, and place it at a distance from your mailbox.

-However, You need to notice first which type of bird is often present near your Mailbox.
-For example, If you find that the peanuts lover bird mostly comes in your area, then place a good quality peanuts feeder.
+However, you must first notice which type of bird is often present near your Mailbox.
+For example, If you find that peanut lover birds mostly come in your area, place a good quality peanuts feeder.
 Opt for feeders that have built-in shades, this will make the birds more comfortable as they are protected from the sun and even the rain.
-This option is the most appealing if you still want birds around but you just need them to stay away from your mailbox.
+This option is the most appealing if you still want birds around, but you just need them to stay away from your mailbox.
 No bird would opt for a mailbox when there is a feeder loaded with treats nearby.